Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space

-However, we have to obtain more explicit bounds in terms of the quasi-invariance constants $D$ and $D'$ for $\mu$ and $\mu'$ as well as their total masses, which will be done in Section \ref{5}.
-This is because it is not enough for Theorem \ref{i-main} to see that a measure $\mu'$ given by the pull-back of $\mu$ under $g \in N(\Gamma)$ is also a Patterson measure for $\Gamma$.
-For the quasi-invariance under $N(\Gamma)$, we must show the uniformity of the bounds of $d\mu'/d\mu$ independent of $g \in N(\Gamma)$.
-Moreover, in order to estimate of the total mass of $\mu'$, which is the total mass of the quasiconformal measure $\mu$ with the reference point changed by $g \in N(\Gamma)$, we take $\mu$ as the Patterson measure obtained by the canonical construction from the Poincar\'e series of $\Gamma$.
-The advantage of this construction is the fact that the invariance of the Poincar\'e series under the normalizer $N(\Gamma)$ comes down to $\mu$ and hence we see that the total mass of $\mu'$ is comparable to that of $\mu$.
-This is an idea for the proof of Theorem \ref{i-main}, which will be performed in Section \ref{6}.
+For the quasi-invariance under $N(\Gamma)$, we must establish the uniformity of the bounds of $d\mu'/d\mu$ independent of $g \in N(\Gamma)$.
+Moreover, to estimate the total mass of $\mu'$, which is the total mass of the quasiconformal measure $\mu$ with the reference point changed by $g \in N(\Gamma)$, we take $\mu$ as the Patterson measure obtained by the canonical construction from the Poincar\'e series of $\Gamma$.
+The advantage of this construction is that the invariance of the Poincar\'e series under the normalizer $N(\Gamma)$ is reduced to $\mu$; hence, we see that the total mass of $\mu'$ is comparable with that of $\mu$.
+This is an idea for the proof of Theorem \ref{i-main} that is presented in Section \ref{6}.

-In the next three sections (2--4), we prepare the foundation of the main theorem.
-The fact that a discrete group $\Gamma$ of divergence type acts on $\partial X$ ergodically with respect to the Patterson measure $\mu$ is a consequence of that $\mu$ has positive measure on the conical limit set $\Lambda_c(\Gamma) \subset \partial X$.
+In the next three sections (2--4), we carry out preliminary work toward the main theorem.
+The fact that a discrete group $\Gamma$ of divergence type acts on $\partial X$ ergodically with respect to the Patterson measure $\mu$ is a consequence of the condition that $\mu$ has positive measure on the conical limit set $\Lambda_c(\Gamma) \subset \partial X$.
 These are well-known arguments for Kleinian groups.
-Actually, the latter fact originates in the Hopf-Tsuji problem for Fuchsian groups and the Lebesgue measure.
-Sullivan \cite{S1}, \cite{S2} generalized this to Kleinian groups and their Patterson measures by considering the geodesic flow on the hyperbolic manifold $\H2^{n+1}/\Gamma$.
-Later, Tukia \cite{T1} gave an elementary proof without the argument of the geodesic flow.
-One can easily expect that his proof is applicable to discrete isometry groups of the Gromov hyperbolic space if necessary changes are made.
-We will actually do this in Section \ref{3}, which also clarifies Tukia's original arguments.
+In fact, this fact originates in the Hopf--Tsuji problem for Fuchsian groups and the Lebesgue measure.
+Sullivan \cite{S1, S2} generalized this to Kleinian groups and their Patterson measures by considering the geodesic flow on the hyperbolic manifold $\H2^{n+1}/\Gamma$.
+Later, Tukia \cite{T1} presented an elementary proof without the argument of the geodesic flow.
+One can expect that his proof is applicable to discrete isometry groups of the Gromov hyperbolic space if necessary changes are made.
+We do this in Section \ref{3}, where Tukia's original arguments will also be clarified.